vn971/fast_json_encode/README.md

 * It only produces "minimized" JSON.
 * Only `string`, `number` and `boolean` can be used as table keys.
 Everything else is converted "lossy".
 * It does not distinguish "arrays" and "tables", because making such distinction would be too expensive in Lua.
 On the upside, all tables are handled uniformly.
 * It's not battle-tested.
-If you'll use the project, please start it, so that others (and me) would know it's really in use.
+If you'll use the project, please "star" it, so that others (and me) would know it's really in use.

 Implementations:
 * "incorrect_simple", a really simple formatter that doesn't care about speed too much.
 It's incorrect for strings containing quotes.